-- All control and protection functions must be provided in the "real code" format specified in the Cigre/IEEE TB 958 [13.] and interfaced with the plant model. - Precompiled elements are forbidden (such as .lib, .obj, etc.), only DLL files are accepted for control and protection functions. - The models should be configured to run without any manual adaptation by the user.
+- All control and protection functions must be provided in the "real code" format specified in the Cigre/IEEE TB 958 [14.] and interfaced with the plant model.
+If DLL implementation of the real code is not feasible, control and protection functions may be represented alternatively using standardised models as described in reference [13.]. - Precompiled elements are forbidden (such as .lib, .obj, etc.), only DLL files are accepted for control and protection functions.

+- The models should be configured to run without any manual adaptation by the user.
 For instance, location of any external references and files shall be specified with relative paths. - When a new model version is submitted, the model package must contain all files required to run the simulation and the user guide documentation, the model design documentation should be resubmitted in case of changes to the model. - All submitted files in the model package shall be identified with a name that includes a unique version identifier.
 When the model package is resubmitted for whatever reason (e.g. following an update), all corresponding files must be renamed with a new unique identifier.